dieterich-lab/rp-bp/docs/running-example.md

 The Rp-Bp pipeline handles replicates by adding the (smoothed) ORF profiles.
 The Bayes factors and predictions are then calculated based on the combined profiles.
 The `--merge-replicates` flag indicates that the replicates should be merged.
 By default, if the `--merge-replicates` flag is given, then predictions will not be made for the individual datasets.
 The `--run-replicates` flag can be given to override this and make predictions for both the merged replicates as well as the individual datasets.

 The replicates are specified by `riboseq_biological_replicates` in the configuration file.
 This value should be a dictionary, where the key of the dictionary is a string description of the condition and the value is a list that gives all of the sample replicates which belong to that condition.
 The names of the sample replicates must match the dataset names specified in `riboseq_samples`.

+N.B.
+These calls may also produce deprecation warnings like:

+`WARNING  misc.utils 2016-11-02 17:31:47,545 : [utils.check_programs_exist]: This function is deprecated.
+Please use the version in misc.shell_utils instead.`

+These are again not problematic and will be corrected in future releases.

 ```python